 Apparently, New York City isn’t big enough for 2 Louis.

 Now it’s time for a beautiful, deep, and philosophical conclusion.

-First of all, one of the accounts did get banned from Tinder because of this social experiment.
+First of all, one of the accounts got banned from Tinder because of this social experiment.

 RIP Nice Guy Louis.
 May he rest in peace.

-The percentage of girls agreeing to this proposal was ridiculously low.
-And if you’re thinking:
+Secondly, the percentage of girls agreeing to this proposal was ridiculously low.
+Plus, they weren’t the most high-quality women.

-I hope you found this Tinder experiment entertaining or interesting.
+I hope you found this Tinder experiment as enlightening as I did.

 And don't forget your download below ;)